quintans/go-scheduler/README.md

 	NextRun(context.Context) (*StoreTask, error)
 	// Lock find and locks a the next task to be run Lock(context.Context, *StoreTask) (*StoreTask, error)
-	// Unlock releases the acquired lock and updates the data for the next run Unlock(context.Context, *StoreTask) error
+	// Reschedule releases the acquired lock and updates the data for the next run Reschedule(context.Context, *StoreTask) error
 	// GetSlugs gets all the slugs
 	GetSlugs(context.Context) ([]string, error)
 	// Get gets a stored task